Rwothoromo/User-CRUD-App/README.md

 ## Setup --continued

 * Run the following.
-  * `python manage.py db init` to create a migration repository
+  * `python3 manage.py db init` to create a migration repository
-  * `python manage.py db migrate` to update the migration script
+  * `python3 manage.py db migrate` to update the migration script
-  * `python manage.py db upgrade` to apply the migration to the database
+  * `python3 manage.py db upgrade` to apply the migration to the database
-* Run `python manage.py runserver`. to run on the default ip and port
+* Run `python3 manage.py runserver`. to run on the default ip and port
 * View the app on `http://127.0.0.1:5000/`

 ## Use endpoints